vishvAsa/devaH/mantra/viShNu/Rk/sahasra-shIrShA.md

 ### Summary (Interpretations Paranthesized)
 - Complete puruSha, "1000 headed" = Quarter which is "all entities" (τό ἕν) + Three-quarters puruSha, present in "dyus" manifold, a quarter of which returns to encompass the initial quarter.
 (Universal order, akin to demiurge?)
-- From Quarter - virAT (the universal egg) + Three-quarters PuruSha above it.
+- From Quarter - virAT (the universal egg) + (Three-quarters) puruSha above it.
 This grew (Big Bang!), made worlds (impelled by Three-quarters).
 Time emerged.
 - Gods and sages conduct a big sacrifice with time as fuel and Three-quarters as victim.
 Thence (re?)"emerge" various animals, Gods, sacred lore.
 (The Gods match entities with various bits of the universal order / Three-quarters.
 Being emerges.)

 ## सूक्तम्